The challenge: to still expect that never give up kind of love in-spite of broken hearts…video below

 Regardless, I was used to dreaming years into my future.
 But back then I couldn’t see pass the moment I was in.
 Just enough vision to survive the day.

 But real love…

 It was something I couldn’t escape.
 I have always been surrounded by couples.

 So by accident — at least in my mind — I started collecting the love stories.
 I mean, I Iistened to the horrors.
 And it made me feel less crazy because bad things do happen — the twilight zone sometimes becomes real life.
 But I collected the love stories to save my future love life and current broken heart.

 My favorites are the couples that stand the test of time — surviving with that never-give-up kind of love.
 The old loves with the fresh fire still burning strong.
 I am attracted to how love finds a match — to how they stack hope over pain, to how their connection survives another day.

-I try to see what she had on when she walked in for that job interview in downtown Richmond, VA during a time when the Vietnam War was still happening.
-A point in our history when blacks where defiant just for wanting to be treated equally.
+I try to see what she had on walking into that job interview — downtown Richmond, VA during a time when the Vietnam War was on.
+A point in history when blacks where defiant just for wanting equality.

 I know love stories.
 And the real life ones, like my parents, have a lot of grit in them, a lot of hell and high waters to overcome.
 Cause it takes some real wisdom and strength to recognize and love the right person at the right time for the long haul.